 Fig. 16: Just over a year into the pandemic western nations had amongst the worst outcomes

-Western supremacy became undeniable when its economic power finally eclipsed that of the Eastern world in the mid 19th century (see fig. 17).
-The ‘big bang’ innovation that had propelled this ascendancy was Arkwright’s mill in Cromford, England (1771), which triggered the ‘Industrial Revolution’.
-Western competitive advantage was further advanced by successive technological revolutions: The ‘Rocket’ steam engine in England (1829) ushering in the age of ‘Steam and Railways’ and the Carnegie Bessemer steel plant in Pittsburgh, USA (1875), which ushered in the age of ‘Steel, Electricity and Heavy Engineering’.
-The West’s unmatched technological superiority enabled it to colonise every inhabitable continent on Earth and led to the rise of the economic and military colossus bestriding the world that the USA is today.
-Yet the roots of Western dominance can also be found in their response to the events of the early 19th century that shocked all of Europe.
+Western nations reached undeniable supremacy when their economic power eclipsed that of Eastern nations in the mid 19th century (see fig. 17).
+The ‘big bang’ innovation that propelled this ascendancy was Arkwright’s mill in England (1771), which triggered the ‘Industrial Revolution’.
+Western competitive advantage was further advanced by successive technological revolutions: The ‘Rocket’ steam engine in England (1829), which ushered in the age of ‘Steam and Railways’ and the Carnegie Bessemer steel plant in Pittsburgh, USA (1875), which ushered in the age of ‘Steel, Electricity and Heavy Engineering’.
+The West’s unmatched technological superiority enabled it to colonise every inhabitable continent on Earth and led to the rise of the economic and military colossus of the USA, which bestrides the world today.
+Yet the roots of Western dominance can be found in their response to the events of the early 19th century that shocked all of Europe.

 Fig. 17: Share of global GDP (1 AD — 2008)

-As in the East, so in the West, war shaped their approach to strategy.
-Until the French revolution and the rise of Napoleon tore apart the orthodox thinking of the time war had been seen as a chaotic but natural force that, ultimately, could be controlled.
-With sufficient “hard, quantifiable data” the conduct of war could be reduced to “a branch of the natural sciences, a rational activity from which the play of chance and uncertainty [could be] entirely eliminated”.
+As in the East, so in the West, war shaped an approach to strategy.
+Until the French revolution the orthodox thinking was that war was a chaotic but natural force that, ultimately, could be controlled.
+It was believed that, with sufficient “hard, quantifiable data” the conduct of war could be reduced to “a branch of the natural sciences, a rational activity from which the play of chance and uncertainty [could be] entirely eliminated”.
 The many inconveniences of war — like too much bloodshed — could, it was thought, be calculated away, making it a civilised alternative for resolving disputes when diplomacy broke down.
-But the extreme violence unleashed by the Napoleonic wars destroyed this hope of an orderly and gentlemanly pursuit of war.
+But with the rise of Napoleon and the extreme violence unleashed by his wars this hope of an orderly and gentlemanly pursuit of war was destroyed.